MarcoGos/PyVantagePro/README.rst

 * Collecting real-time data as a python dictionary
 * Collecting archives as a list of dictionaries
+* Collecting high/low values as a python dictionary
 * Collecting data in a CSV file
 * Updating station time
 * Getting some information about the station, such as date and firmware version.